 - Has hazardous waste removed from its premises.

 The steps are:

 - Registering your premises, unless you’ll produce or hold less than 500 kilograms of hazardous waste there in any 12-month period.

 - Classifying your waste to check if it’s hazardous.

-There are also other forms of hazardous waste such as clinical waste, sharps waste and human waste, all of which can be cleared legally and professionally by Secure Site UK, licenced by the Environment Agency to clear, transfer and dispose of hazardous waste.
+There are also other forms of hazardous waste such as clinical waste, sharps waste and human waste, all of which can be cleared legally and professionally by Secure Site UK, licensed by the Environment Agency, to clear, transfer and dispose of hazardous waste.